jorgensd/adios4dolfinx/README.md

 Therefore `ADIOS2` should not be install through PYPI/pip, but has to be installed through Conda, Spack or from source.

 > [!IMPORTANT]
 > ADIOS2<2.10.2 does not work properly with `numpy>=2.0.0`.
-Everyone is adviced to use the newest version of ADIOS2.
+Everyone is advised to use the newest version of ADIOS2.
 > This is for instance available through `conda` or the `ghcr.io/fenics/dolfinx/dolfinx:nightly` Docker-image.

 ### Spack